Here Are 10 of the Most Beautiful, Charming Small Towns in Virginia

-The best small towns in Virginia are some of the most delightful locales in the country.
-Virginia is known for many things: history, natural beauty, (bless our hearts) lots of southern charm.
-But one of the best features of Virginia is the abundance of small towns and communities throughout the state.
-A small town can be anything from a couple of hundred people to 10,000.
-What sets it apart is the community and camaraderie you get when you're there.
-From the beautiful corners of the Southwest to the far Eastern Shore you'll find plenty of delightful small towns.
+Virginia is known for many things: history, natural beauty, and (bless our hearts) lots of southern charm.
+But one of Virginia's best features is the abundance of small towns and communities throughout the state.
+A small town can be anything from a couple of hundred people to 10,000, and what sets it apart is the community and camaraderie you receive when you visit.
+These small towns in Virginia move at a slower pace.
+They often exude a sense of nostalgia from a time long past, where everyone knows your name, the restaurant knows your order, and you can't walk into any building without catching up with a few acquaintances.
+From the beautiful corners of the Southwest to the far Eastern Shore, you'll find plenty of delightful small towns where you can still get this experience.

 1. Chincoteague